Register Now !!

 • Minimizing harmful gases

-• Platinum and palladium layers convert gases
+• Platinum and palladium convert gases

-• Harmful emissions like CO, NOx, and hydrocarbons are reduced
+• CO, NOx, and hydrocarbons are reduced

-However, over time (usually after 50,000–60,000 km), catalytic converters may fail due to:
+Over time (50,000–60,000 km), it may fail due to:

 • High temperatures